All Saints Episcopal Church (Pasadena, California)

-All Saints Church is an Episcopal church located in Pasadena, California and part of the Episcopal Diocese of Los Angeles.
-The current building is the third home for activities of this church.
+All Saints Church is an Episcopal church located in Pasadena, California.
+Part of the Episcopal Diocese of Los Angeles, the current building is the third home for ministry of the church.

 The church has a reputation of being one of Southern California's most liberal churches and one of the largest Episcopal churches in the country.
+Reported average attendance is 429 (2023).
 Former Rector Ed Bacon said that political activism "is in the DNA of the church."

 In 1980, All Saints was listed by the National Park Service on the National Register of Historic Places as a Contributing Structure to the Pasadena Civic Center District.

 History of the parish

 In November 1882, eleven people gathered in the home of Mr. and Mrs. C.C.
 Brown for services conducted by the Reverend Trew.
 In 1885 the congregation dedicated its first church building at the corner of Colorado Blvd. and Garfield Ave. on April 5 (Easter Day).
 The parish continued to grow rapidly, and a new site was purchased at 132 North Euclid for the building of a 600-seat church.
-First services were held Easter Day, April 21, 1889.
+First services were held on Easter Day, April 21, 1889.
 The congregation outgrew the church building, and a new church building was built in 1923.
 It was designed by architects Roland Coate (1890–1958), Reginald Davis Johnson (1882–1952) and Gordon Kaufmann (1888–1949), and it is listed on the National Register of Historic Places.
 It opened in 1924.

 All Saints bought additional property in 1926–7, where it built a parish hall and rectory.
 The architects for these buildings were Cyril Bennett and Fitch Harrison Haskell, designers of the Civic Auditorium.
 They were also designed in the English Gothic style, and form an integrated courtyard with the main church.
 The Parish Hall suffered extensive damage during two fires in 1976.

 A series of long rectorships began with the arrival of the Reverend Leslie E. Learned in 1908: